universal-ctags/citre/README.md

 [1]: Auto-completion is handled by eglot itself.

-[2]: Eglot backend doesn't support finding definition or references for an
+[2]: Eglot backend doesn't support finding definition or references of an user
-    user inputted symbol.
+    inputted symbol.

 Pick a backend, and read its "getting started" documentation: